-NOTE 3 - INVESTMENT IN DEBT AND EQUITY SECURITIES
+NOTE 3 - INVESTMENT IN FEMASYS SECURITIES

-On November 14, 2023, the Company entered into a Securities Purchase Agreement (the "Femasys Purchase Agreement") with Femasys Inc. ("Femasys"), pursuant to which it agreed to purchase from Femasys for a sum of \$5,000,000, (i) senior unsecured convertible notes (the "Femasys Notes") in an aggregate principal amount of \$5,000,000, convertible into shares of Femasys common stock, par value \$0.001 per share (the "Femasys Shares") at a conversion price of \$1.18 per share, (ii) Series A Warrants (the "Series A Warrants") to purchase up to an aggregate of 4,237,288 Femasys Shares at an exercise price of \$1.18 per share, (and (iii) Series B Warrants, the "Femasys Warrants," and, together with the Notes, the "Femasys Securities") to purchase up to an aggregate of 4,237,288 Femasys Shares at an exercise price of \$1.475 per share (collectively, the "Investment").
+On November 14, 2023, the Company entered into a Securities Purchase Agreement (the "Femasys Purchase Agreement") with Femasys Inc. ("Femasys"), pursuant to which it agreed to purchase from Femasys for a sum of \$5,000,000, (i) senior unsecured convertible notes (the "Femasys Notes") in an aggregate principal amount of \$5,000,000, convertible into shares of Femasys common stock, par value \$0.001 per share (the "Femasys Shares") at a conversion price of \$1.18 per share, (ii) Series A Warrants (the "Series A Warrants") to purchase up to an aggregate of 4,237,288 Femasys Shares at an exercise price of \$1.18 per share, and (iii) Series B Warrants (the "Series B Warrants", together with the Series A Warrants, the "Femasys Warrants," and, together with the Notes, the "Femasys Securities") to purchase up to an aggregate of 4,237,288 Femasys Shares at an exercise price of \$1.475 per share (collectively, the "Investment").
 The Femasys Notes accrue interest at 6.0% per annum, payable annually, and mature two years after the date of issuance.
 The Femasys Warrants expire five years from the date of issuance.